Home

 • Other than the coin photos, there are very few other visual aids.
 This makes it more difficult to conceptualize some of the advisory points (e.g. how to handle a coin), plus it's sorta boring to read.

-Title: Official Guide to Coin Grading & Counterfeit Detection (2nd ed.)
+Title: Official Guide to Coin Grading and Counterfeit Detection

 Authors: Scott Travers & John W. Dannreuther